 Benefits of Blockchain EMRs:

-• Data integrity: Information is cryptographically secured and immutable.
+- Data integrity: Information is cryptographically secured and immutable.

-• Patient control: Individuals can grant and revoke data access as needed.
+- Patient control: Individuals can grant and revoke data access as needed.

-• Improved interoperability: Enables seamless data sharing across different EMR platforms.
+- Improved interoperability: Enables seamless data sharing across different EMR platforms.

-For example, a patient undergoing treatment in multiple hospitals could have their entire medical history instantly accessible, avoiding redundant tests and improving clinical decision-making.
+A patient undergoing treatment in multiple hospitals could have their entire medical history instantly accessible, avoiding redundant tests and improving clinical decision-making.

 What Does the Future Hold for Blockchain in Healthcare?

-• AI integration with blockchain for predictive analytics
+- AI integration with blockchain for predictive analytics

-• Decentralized clinical trials with transparent data collection
+- Decentralized clinical trials with transparent data collection

-• Tokenized health incentives to promote wellness
+- Tokenized health incentives to promote wellness

-• Global health data exchanges built on interoperable blockchain networks
+- Global health data exchanges built on interoperable blockchain networks

-The future of blockchain in healthcare isn’t theoretical—it’s already unfolding.
+The future of blockchain in healthcare isn’t theoretical; it’s already unfolding.
 Early adopters are proving its value, and the pace of innovation is accelerating.